Hunter Woodhall Wins First Paralympic Sprint Gold - UrduPoint

 After crossing the line at the Stade de France, 25-year-old Woodhall ran into the arms of his wife who was trackside, just as she had done to him when she won the Olympic long jump title in the same stadium on August 8.

 It was the first Paralympic title of Woodhall's career.
-He won a bronze medal in this event at the Tokyo Olympics three years ago.
+He won a bronze medal in this event at the Tokyo Paralympics three years ago.

 "My first gold in a major championship and I couldn't pick a better one," Woodhall told reporters, with his beaming wife standing by his side.